- REVISED VENUE – SXSW Gets a Taste of Big Apple Tech at NY Tech Meetup: Austin on March 8

 About NY Tech Meetup

-Founded in 2004 by meetup.com founder Scott Heiferman and co-founded by Dawn Barber, the NY Tech Meetup has more than 30,000 members, representing professionals from all parts of the New York technology community.
-NYTM centers around its monthly events, where members gather to watch emerging companies demo new ideas, hear leading-edge thinking on technology topics, and build their networks to develop their businesses.
+Founded in 2004 by meetup.com founder Scott Heiferman and co-founded by Dawn Barber, and now led by Executive Director Jessica Lawrence, the NY Tech Meetup is the world’s largest meetup group with over 36,000 members, and is a non-profit organization representing professionals from all parts of the New York technology community.
+NYTM builds programs and partnerships to support the growth and diversification of the city’s technology industry and hosts a perennially sold-out monthly event where members gather to watch emerging companies demo new ideas, hear leading-edge thinking on technology topics, and build their networks to develop their businesses.
 NYTM has been integral in the birth of New York’s new Silicon Alley, with nearly every notable new company, including Foursquare and Tumblr, making their debut at a NYTM demo.
 NYTM is a not-for-profit, community-led organization.
-Its Executive Director is Jessica Lawrence, President is Nate Westheimer and Chair of the Board is Andrew Rasiej.
+Its Board President is Nate Westheimer and Chair of the Board is Andrew Rasiej.

 Click here to see photos from previous events.